mamangss/html-only-projects/README.md

 # HTML Only School Projects
 > Compilation of my school projects using HTML only since 2018.

-These are my samll projects at school using HTML only.
+These are my small projects at school using HTML only.
 The initial projects are from my 2018 school year.

 ## Usage example